azurecorner/datasynchro-managed-pool-private-infra/README.md

 Our Managed DevOps Pool is configured in a VNet (`managed-devops-pool-vnet`) which is different from the VNet where our function app is configured (`vnet-funcapp-dev`).

-Therefore, we need to set up peering between the two VNets in both directions (VNet `managed-devops-pool-vnet` <--> peering with VNet `vnet-funcapp-dev`).
+Therefore, I need to set up peering between the two virtual networks in both directions (virtual network `managed-devops-pool-vnet` <--> peering with virtual network `vnet-funcapp-dev`).

 ![6a  peering](https://github.com/user-attachments/assets/70a1052e-fa1f-4b0d-ac2d-e3ad74603269)

 ![6b  peering](https://github.com/user-attachments/assets/bd1f7c00-d717-4daa-833a-0e44c66fb0c2)

-Finally, since our architecture uses private endpoints, we need to add a Virtual Network Link between our virtual networks (`vnet-managed-devops-pool-vnet` and `vnet-funcapp-dev`) and the private DNS zones (`privatelink.blob.core.windows.net` for the storage account and `privatelink.azurewebsites.net` for the function app).
+Finally, since my architecture uses private endpoints, I need to add a Virtual Network Link between the virtual networks (`vnet-managed-devops-pool-vnet` and `vnet-funcapp-dev`) and the private DNS zones (`privatelink.blob.core.windows.net` for the storage account and `privatelink.azurewebsites.net` for the function app).

 ![7a vnet link](https://github.com/user-attachments/assets/186f4d16-d92c-4017-97f2-6448530ae0c0)